 Capital gains taxes

 Holding a property for at least a year and a day before you sell places the profit in the category of a long-term capital gain.
-Selling it within a year of purchases classifies the profit as a short-term capital gain.
+Selling it within a year of purchase classifies the profit as a short-term capital gain.

 Under the tax law as of this writing, short-term capital gains are taxed at your ordinary income tax rate, which could be as high as 35 percent.
 By contrast, the long-term capital gain tax rate is zero if your total income, including capital gain income, places you in the 10 or 15 percent tax brackets.
 It is 15 percent if your total income (including capital gain income) places you in the twenty-five percent tax bracket or higher.